crilleengvall/Wordpress-developer-project-portfolio/readme.txt

 == Changelog ==

+= 0.2 =
+* Fixes:
+  * The image caption is now only as wide as the image.
+  * Removed unused call to get_post_format
+  * Using original size of image (full) in single template

 = 0.1 =
 No changes yet.
 First version.

 == Upgrade Notice ==
+= 0.2 =
+* Using original size of the image, setting correct width of image caption and removing unused code.

 = 0.1 =
 First version